Master's Programs

 • Market Links

-Activities career and job market related.
-Organized by Careers office, student clubs, or faculty.
+Career and job market related activities organized by the Careers office, student clubs, or faculty.
 Depending on the module selected, corporate partners and other companies are invited to participate.
-Competencies you might acquire and/or accelerate: self-awareness, collaboration, teamwork effectiveness, critical thinking and problem-solving, job market knowledge, Alumni networking.
+Competencies you might acquire and/or accelarate: self-awareness, collaboration, teamwork effectiveness, critical thinking and problem-solving, job market knowledge, Alumni networking.

 • Leadership